 – export both two DICOM images we want to merge (rightImage.dcm and leftImage.dcm) as TIFF from Sante (otherwise Photoshop might have issues loading the DICOM images)

-– expand the rightImage.dcm canvas double size (image to the left)
+– expand the rightImage.dcm canvas double size horizontally (image to the left)

-– copy leftImage.dcm image and paste into rightImage.dcm as another layer, position the layer and merge
+– copy leftImage.dcm image and paste into rightImage.dcm as another layer, position the layer to the right and merge

 – crop image to desired size

 – note image pixel size (width and height) of merged image to use later

 – export image as lossless TIFF from Photoshop

 – in Sante DICOM use the ‘File/Batch Convert Images To DICOM’ and select the folder where the merged DICOM images (TIFF) file is located and then select the DICOM header template you exported earlier, and set the File Type to TIFF, then use the Edit/View Template option to modify the 0028,0010 and 0028,0011 DICOM elements to match the pixel size of your merged image (everything else can remain the same from the header template)

 – then simply convert